funkybob/django-nap/docs/datamapper/index.rst

 .. class:: Field(name, required=True, default=NOT_PROVIDED, filters=None)

-   :param name: The name of the field
+   :param name: The name of the property on the bound object it gets/sets.
    :param default: The value to use if the source value is absent.
-Default: NOT_PROVIDED
    :param filters: The filters to apply.
 Default: None
    :param required: Is this field required?
 Default: True

 DigField
 --------

-# Todo
+DigFields 'dig' out the value in a similar style to the dotted lookup syntax in Django's templates

+.. class:: DigField(instance, required=True, default=NOT_PROVIDED)

+    :param instance: Reference to field on another instance using dot notation
+    :param default: The value to use if the source value is absent.
+    :param required: Is this field required?
+Default: True

 MapperField
 -----------

 Used when serialising a model that has a foreign key relation.

-.. class:: MapperField(attribute=None, default=None, readonly=False, null=True, \*args, \**kwargs)
+.. class:: MapperField(required=True, default=NOT_PROVIDED, attribute=None, default=None, readonly=False, null=True, \*args, \**kwargs)

     :param mapper: A DataMapper
+    :param instance: Reference to field on another instance using dot notation
+    :param default: The value to use if the source value is absent.

 Filters: validation and type casting
 ====================================